esp-rs/rust-build/README.md

 ./Install-RustToolchain.ps1
 ```

-Export variables displayed at the end of the output from the script.
+Export variables are displayed at the end of the output from the script.

 Installation of different version of toolchain: